Coalition for Indigenous Rights and Environmental Justice in Bolivia (CIREJ)

 Picture

 Haley Cowart joined the 2019 Study Abroad group from another university.
 She was one of ten students selected.
-In this photo she is seen petting a kitten that would often visit the students during their family meals at Judith and Elmar.
+In this photo she is seen petting a kitten that would often visit the students during their family meals at Judith and Elmar's home.
 Location: Lomerio

 Picture